dekpient/how-puppet-creates-custom-type-obj/README.md

 7. Evaluation process doesn't occur until it should be done according to the relationship defined in the manifests (and Puppet's internal ordering algorithm - SHA1 of namevar?).
 That means property's methods like `insync?` or provider's methods like `exists?` won't be called until then.
 (Kinda good for (cached) instance variable lazy loading)

 8. If a resource doesn't exist and should be created, the `create` method must take care of setting all the properties.
-Their setter methods will not be called.
+Their setter methods will not be called. (probably just the way `ensurable` resources are supposed to work)

 # namevar VS title ...and aliases?

 - I think of namevar as the main primary key to the resource object in a map
-- The title is just an alias, but an alias must refer to EXACTLY ONE the resource object (an objects can many more aliases)
+- The title is just an alias, but an alias must refer to EXACTLY ONE resource object (an object can have many aliases)
 - Most types use the title as the namevar if the namevar is omitted

 Basically,